-where $\mathcal T$ is the dyadic grid~\eqref{eq:dyadic_grid} and the threshold $H_{\alpha,n,T}$ is defined in \eqref{choiceH_loglog}.
-We provide the upper detection condition for our test for two particular classes of graphons that have been considered in the literature on sparse graphon estimation: the class of step functions and the class of smooth graphons.
-First we consider the classe of step functions: \begin{definition} Define $\mathcal W_K$, the collection of $K$-step graphons that is the subset of graphons $W\in\mathcal W$ such that for some symmetric matrix $Q\in \mathbb R^{K\times K}$ and some $\phi:[0,1]\to \{1,\dots,K\}$
+Let $\delta_{n,T}^*$ denotes the minimax separation rate for this problem.
+We consider two particular classes of graphons that have been considered in the literature on sparse graphon estimation: the class of step function graphons and the class of smooth graphons.
+We start by defining the class of step function graphons with $K$ steps: \begin{definition} $\mathcal W_K$, the collection of $K$-step graphons, is the subset of graphons $W\in\mathcal W$ such that, for some symmetric matrix $Q\in \mathbb R^{K\times K}$ and some $\phi:[0,1]\to \{1,\dots,K\}$